HubSpot CLI commands

 Use these commands to create and debug serverless functions (CMS Hub Enterprise only).

-Prints a list of all of the account's functions, their endpoints, methods, the names of the secrets they use and last updated date.
+Prints a list of all of the account's deployed functions, their endpoints, methods, the names of the secrets they use and last updated date.

 Argument | Description |